Improving Active Travel across Wales

 Phase 1: Understanding the lay of the land

-The first phase for the local authorities has been running since November 2020 and will continue up until May 2021, with some of the earliest consultations having come to a close in March this year.
+The first phase for the local authorities began running in November 2020 and continued up until May 2021.
+From there,

-The purpose of phase one is to consult with the community at the outset of the process for updating their active travel network plans.
-The local authorities needed to gain an understanding of what the current state of active travel is within the area and how the communities feel about it.
-This needs an open-ended approach that enables the community to raise comments and make suggestions where previously may not have been considered.
+The purpose of phase one was to consult with the community at the outset of the process and use they thoughts to update their active travel network plans.
+The local authorities needed to gain an understanding of the current state of active travel within the areas and how the communities feel about it.
+This required an open-ended approach that enables the community to raise comments and make suggestions that previously may not have been considered.

 Phase 2: Advanced consultation